 The same folks that bring you the Darkness also own and produce Creepyworld.
-It's St. Louis' biggest haunted theme park with several scary attractions all in one place.
-In 2016, there's a brand new haunted house called A Christmas Horror Story.
+It's St. Louis' biggest haunted theme park with 13 scary attractions all in one place.
+In 2018, there are 2 new haunted attractions to visit including Camp Blood and Monster Midway.
 Tickets are $25 for adults or $35 for a speed pass to avoid the long lines.
 If you're planning to visit both the Darkness and Creepyworld, you can save money by buying the combo ticket for both.
-It's $40 for adults or $50 for a speed pass.
-Creepyworld is open weekends starting September 23, 2016, and most days in October.
+It's $48.95 for both tickets and an additional $8 for a speed pass.
+Creepyworld is open weekends starting September 28, 2018, and most days in October.

 13th Street & Highway 141

 The Lemp Brewery is back this year offering brave visitors an authentic scare.
 There are plenty of spooky scenes and special effects, but the true fright may be the real ghosts that lurk in the caves and caverns under the old Lemp Brewery.
 House of Occult at the Lemp Brewery is open on weekends beginning September 28, 2018 and is open every day from October 25, 2018 through Halloween.
 Tickets are $25 for adults or $35 for a speed pass.

 3500 Lemp Ave.

 Fright Fest at Six Flags is always a sure bet to get your pulse racing and the hair on the back of your neck standing straight up.
 After dark, the park turns into a giant haunted adventure land.
 You can take a walk through haunted houses and monstrous mazes, see spooky street entertainment and even ride your favorite roller coasters at night.
 Fright Fest runs every Friday through Sunday beginning September 28, 2018.